Molecular Mechanism for Rotational Switching of the Bacterial Flagellar Motor

 摘要

-The bacterial flagellar motor can rotate in counterclockwise (CCW) or clockwise (CW) senses, and transitions are controlled by the phosphorylated form of the response regulator CheY (CheY-P).
-To dissect the mechanism underlying flagellar rotational switching, we use Borrelia burgdorferi as a model system to determine high-resolution in situ motor structures in cheX and cheY3 mutants, in which motors are locked in either CCW or CW rotation.
-The structures showed that CheY3-P interacts directly with a switch protein, FliM, inducing a major remodeling of another switch protein, FliG2, and altering its interaction with the torque generator.
-Our findings lead to a model in which the torque generator rotates in response to an inward flow of H + driven by the proton motive force, and conformational changes in FliG2 driven by CheY3-P allow the switch complex to interact with opposite sides of the rotating torque generator, facilitating rotational switching.
+The bacterial flagellar motor is a remarkable nanomachine that can rapidly rotate in both counter-clockwise (CCW) and clockwise (CW) senses.
+The transitions between CCW and CW rotation are critical for chemotaxis, and they are controlled by a signaling protein (CheY-P) that interacts with a switch complex at the cytoplasmic side of the flagellar motor.
+However, the exact molecular mechanism by which CheY-P controls the motor rotational switch remains enigmatic.
+Here, we use the Lyme disease spirochete, Borrelia burgdorferi , as the model system to dissect the mechanism underlying flagellar rotational switching.
+We first determined high resolution in situ motor structures in the cheX and cheY3 mutants in which motors are genetically locked in CCW or CW rotation.
+The structures showed that the CheY3 protein of B. burgdorferi interacts directly with the FliM protein of the switch complex in a phosphorylation-dependent manner.
+The binding of CheY3-P to FliM induces a major remodeling of the switch protein FliG2 that alters its interaction with the torque generator.
+Because the remodeling of FliG2 is directly correlated with the rotational direction, our data lead to a model for flagellar function in which the torque generator rotates in response to an inward flow of H+ driven by the proton motive force.
+Rapid conformational changes of FliG2 allow the switch complex to interact with opposite sides of the rotating torque generator, thereby facilitating rotational switching between CW and CCW. ### Competing Interest Statement The authors have declared no competing interest.

 更多